lazaritomak/iReport-User-Interface/README.md

 Minor TODO list:

 1. Thumbnail for video

 2. Limit video duration

 3. Validate text content

 (Minor TODO list can be done upon completion of main modules)

+APK Location:

+The apk can be found in app/build/outputs/apk/app-debug.apk

+Other details:

 Made in Android Studio.